-"Stand Your Ground" (SYG) laws completely dismantle these standards by asserting that there is no duty to retreat and by actually allowing individuals to engage in active pursuit.
-At the crux of SYG or "shoot first" laws lies the belief that someone who feels threatened has no duty to even attempt to remove themselves from that situation before employing deadly, violent force towards another person anywhere, and at any time.
+This law would completely dismantle these standards by asserting that there is no duty to retreat and by actually allowing individuals to engage in active pursuit.
+At the crux of these laws, known broadly as "Stand Your Ground" (SYG) laws, lies the belief that someone who feels threatened has no duty to even attempt to remove themselves from that situation before employing deadly, violent force towards another person anywhere, and at any time.
 This system relies on a "shoot first, ask questions later" model that can quickly turn a misunderstanding or minor altercation into a crime scene.
 SYG laws undermine the existing sensible guidelines and social contract that help society to function in a civilized, safe manner.
 If every time a modicum of threat was posed, everyone immediately resorted to a gunfight, our society would be neither civilized, nor safe.